PolarisStudio/WXRepeater/README.md

 The chatbot can help you grasp the information.
 The repeater can repeat selected wechat groups' messages.

-# Lost info
+# lost-version
-- some version have been lost during removing the sensible file
+- versions lost during modification
 - now these code could be not usable